David E. Bloom

-David E. Bloom (born October 16, 1955) is an American author, professor, economist, and demographer.
-He is a Professor of Economics and Demography at the Harvard School of Public Health, and director of the Program on the Global Demography of Aging.
+David E. Bloom (born October 16, 1955) is an American author, academic, economist, and demographer.
+He is a professor of Economics and Demography at the Harvard School of Public Health, and director of the Program on the Global Demography of Aging.
 He is widely considered as one of the greatest multidisciplinary social science researchers of the world.

 Bloom has written and published over 250 articles and books focusing on health, demography, education, and labor.
 He has been a contributing editor of American Demographics and an associate editor of the Review of Economics and Statistics.
 He has also served as a referee for over 50 academic journals, and has been a member of the Board of Reviewing Editors of Science Magazine since August 1991.

 He has been honored with an Alfred P. Sloan Research Fellowship and the Galbraith Award for teaching.
 He was also a Fulbright Scholar in India (1982–1983) and a Scholar-in-Residence at the Russell Sage Foundation (1989–1990).

 Personal background

-David E. Bloom was born on October 16, 1955 in New York City.
+Bloom was born on October 16, 1955, in New York City.
 He attended the New York State School of Industrial and Labor Relations, Cornell University, graduating in 1976 with a Bachelor of Science degree in Industrial and Labor Relations.
 In 1978, he earned his Master's degree in Economics from Princeton University and his Ph.D. in Economics and Demography from Princeton in 1981.
-Bloom is married to Lakshmi Reddy Bloom, with whom he has two children, Sonali, a Yale University graduate, and Sahil, a Stanford University graduate.
+Bloom is married to Lakshmi Reddy Bloom, with whom he has two children.
+Sonali, who completed a BSci in Physics at Yale University and an MBA from Harvard University, and Sahil who double majored in Economics & Sociology and a Masters in Public Policy from Stanford University.
+Bloom is Jewish.